 If you are the person lashing out, ask yourself why you do it.
 If it is for self-protection, recognise that it is hurting the other person and that eventually, they will tire of the abuse.
 If it is an impulsive act, try some self-soothing techniques to slow down the impulsive response.
 Tell the other person that you need to calm down, but you will discuss the matter with them shortly and then give them a time frame.
 When you have calmed down, use communication that is not hurtful.
 Hurtful communication is anything that is degrading, devaluing or name-calling.
 If you are lashing out because of past trauma, you might need help from a professional.
-Recognise what your triggers are and communicate them to the other person so that they understand that you do not mean the hurtful words that you say.
+Recognise what your triggers are and communicate them to the other person to understand that you do not mean the hurtful words you say.
 If you are looking for a reaction, ask yourself why.
 Is there a healthier way to get your needs met?
-What is it that you are trying to accomplish with the lashing out and how can you accomplish that in a way that doesn’t push people away?
+What is it that you are trying to accomplish with the lashing out, and how can you accomplish that in a way that doesn’t push people away?
 What am I ruminating about that is making me tense?

 To set up an appointment with me, please contact email@example.com.

 Although I am a registered clinical psychologist with the Hong Kong Society of Counseling and Psychology, I am not a licensed psychologist or any other type of licensed therapist in the United States.
 The information I am providing here is educational and informational.
 This social media page does not provide professional advice, nor does it create a professional-client relationship or any other type of relationship between us.
 You should always consult your own licensed mental health professional before making any changes regarding your mental health.
 My goal is to educate, guide, consult, and empower you regarding your mental health journey.
 Always consult your licensed mental healthcare provider(s) and never disregard or delay medical advice based on information posted on this page or post.